pgmemk/bitkeeper/README.md

 bitkeeper
 =========

 Bitjoe uses Bitkeeper to save business transactions.
-Bitcoin blockchain is a precious resources and we can only put a hash of the transaction in it.
-The rest goes to bitkeeper.
+1. Bitcoin blockchain is a precious resources and we can only put a hash of the transaction in it.
+2. The body of the transaction bitjoe sends to bitkeeper for keeping.

-In this incarnation bitkeeper uses Kademlia DHT (distributed hash table) implementation by http://tomp2p.net/
+In this incarnation bitkeeper uses Kademlia DHT (distributed hash table) implementation by http://tomp2p.net/ Kademlia is a state of the art DHT used by practically all mainstream p2p programs, like bittorrent.

 Running
 ========================